20 of the Best Emotional, Story-Driven Games Right Now

 19. Dark Pictures Anthology: Man of Medan – Horror, Multiplayer Story-Driven Game

-The Dark Pictures Anthology: Man of Medan is an interactive drama horror game developed by Supermassive Games and published by Bandai Namco Entertainment.
-It is the first installment in the planned “Dark Pictures Anthology” series.
 Those familiar with Supermassive Games might recognize their previous work, Until Dawn, which shares gameplay and thematic similarities with Man of Medan.

-The story begins with a group of friends embarking on a diving trip in search of a rumored World War II wreck.
+The story begins with a group of friends going on a diving trip in search of a rumored World War II wreck.
 As expected in a horror narrative, things take a dark turn, and the group finds themselves aboard a ghostly, seemingly abandoned ship.

 20. Baldur’s Gate 3 – Best Co-op Story With Branching Storylines